amirhoseinsalimi/ash-template-engine/README.md

 > _What I cannot create, I do not understand — Richard Feynman._

 It sure is.
 The above quote is my favorite.
 It's through building that we learn how things work or should work.
-Using the code that others have written is convenient, but if we want to be the person that writes code that other programmers use, we should start building.
-Visit the golden GitHub repository [Build Your Own X](https://github.com/codecrafters-io/build-your-own-x)
+Using the code that others have written is convenient, but if we want to be the person who writes code that other programmers use, we should start building.
+Visit the golden GitHub repository [Build Your Own X](https://github.com/codecrafters-io/build-your-own-x) to find some notions.

 ---